ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

    extend-ignore = 'E203'

 Flake8 has many options that can be set within the configuration file.
-For more information, see `Full Listing of Optons and Their Descriptions
+For more information, see `Full Listing of Options and Their Descriptions
 <https://flake8.pycqa.org/en/latest/user/options.html>`__ in the Flake8
 documentation.